angt/glorytun/README.md

     # ifconfig tun0 10.0.1.1 pointopoint 10.0.1.2 up

-To check if the server is running, simply call `glorytun`.
+To check if the server is running, simply call `glorytun show`.
 It will show you all the running tunnels.

 To start a new client, you need to get the secret key (somehow..).